Chemutai98/se-assignment-1-setting-up-your-developer-environment-Chemutai98/README.md

 6. Configure a Database (MySQL):
    Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html

+-Choose the appropriate installer fo your needs.
+-Recommended installer is MySQL Installer community which has larger files, includes all necessary components.

 7. Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.